Chuan-Peng-Lab/PsyStats/README.md

-# This is a private repo for stats101 @NNUPsy
+# This is a repo for stats101 @NNUPsy

 Instructor: Hu Chuan-Peng (PhD)